juliadaser/DIYLoveMessenger/README.md

 <img src="Media/gif.gif" alt="demo" width="600"/>

 ## About
 Our DIY Love Messengers are the perfect gift for your friends/ partners, especially long-distance ones!
-When the button of one love messenger is pressed, both of them will light up!
+When the button of one love messenger is pressed, both of them will light up - no matter HOW FAR AWAY the two messengers are!
 All files, code and 3D models can be found in this repository.

 We also documented this in a tutorial [Link to our youtube tutorial)